Mississippi Drug and Alcohol Treatment Centers

 If you are not insured, private insurance companies can not turn you down for having an existing substance abuse disorder.
 If you cannot afford private health insurance, you likely qualify for Medicaid.
 You can find out how to apply for Medicaid in Mississippi here.

-If for some reason you cannot obtain access to insurance, contact government funded and non-profit facilities and ask about low income and sliding scale payment options.
-Many facilities will still be able to assist you, or point you to a facility that can.
+If for some reason you cannot obtain access to insurance, contact government funded and non-profit treatment centers and ask about low income and sliding scale payment options.
+Many treatment centers will still be able to assist you, or point you to a facility that can.

-In this table you can see what payment options are available in the facilities throughout Mississippi:
+In this table you can see what payment options are available in the rehab centers throughout Mississippi:

 |Facility Payment Options, by Number and percent|